Elehuris Montero Player Props: Rockies vs. Phillies

-On Thursday, Elehuris Montero (on the back of going 0-for-1) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 6:40 PM ET.
+After going 0-for-4 in his last game, Elehuris Montero and the Colorado Rockies take on the Philadelphia Phillies (who will start Cristopher Sanchez) at 3:05 PM ET on Saturday.

-In his most recent game he had a hitless showing (0-for-1) against the Pirates.
+In his last game he had a hitless performance (0-for-4) against the Phillies.

 Elehuris Montero Game Info & Props vs. the Phillies